CatalanCabbage/notes/system-design/7-databases-1.md

 ## NoSQL Databases
 No...SQL.
-More like JSON-based databases.
+Document-based (like JSON) databases.
 Built for high frequency reads and writes.
 Eventually consistent.
 Eg. MongoDB, Redis, Cassandra, Neo4J, Google Cloud datastore

+In noSQL databases, joins aren't needed for one-to-many relationships since data can be stored as nested trees.
+However, since support for joins is often weak, it gets complex for many-to-many relationships.
+When the DB doesn't support joins natively, the responsibility is shifted to application code.

 **Advantages:**
-- Fast reads/writes
+- Fast reads/writes - locality effect when you need to read large parts of the document at the same time.
+- Sometimes closer to the data structures used by the application
 - Can scale easily - can add new server nodes on the fly
 - Designed to run intelligently on clusters
 - No schema, flexible